qfpl/blog/README.md

-This is the FPL team blog.
+This is the QFPL team blog.

 You can build the contents of the blog locally with:
 ```